yssource/crp/src/idioms/out_params/multiple_return.md

     *y = 6;
 }

-fn compute_norm() -> i32 {
+fn main() {
     let mut x = 0; // initliazed to arbitrary values let mut y = 0;
     get_point(&mut x, &mut y);

-    x + y
+    // ...
 }
 ```

-In addition to sacrificing conciseness, this approach requires assigning
-arbitrary initial values to the variables and making the variables mutable, both
+This approach requires assigning arbitrary initial values to the variables and
-of which make it harder for the compiler to help with avoiding programming
+making the variables mutable, both of which make it harder for the compiler to
-errors.
+help with avoiding programming errors.

 Additionally, the Rust compiler is tuned for optimizing the idiomatic version of
-the program, and does produce a significantly faster binary for that version.
+the program, and produces a significantly faster binary for that version.

 In situations where the performance of memory allocation is a concern (such as
 when it is necessary to reuse entire buffers in memory), the trade-offs may be